COMP311/lab-0/README.md

 In L4, the "E: Z / F: 1" means that for the inputs in L4, the expected output is Z, but the actual output is 1.

-**Note:** It is unlikely but possible to create a design that seems to work according to the specification given but fails the tests.
+**Note**: It is unlikely but possible to create a design that seems to work according to the specification given but fails the tests.
 This would occur if you wire the circuit in a specific improper way.
 These designs don't pass the tests because they are considered incorrect.

 ## Tunnels